Mozambique: Top Court confirms disputed Frelimo election win – DW – 12/23/2024

 Western observers have also said the election was neither free nor fair, while Frelimo has denied vote-rigging accusations.

-Opposition leader Venancio Mondlane has claimed that the election was stolen from him and vowed to call "a popular uprising" if the Constitutional Council approved Chapo's victory.
+Opposition leader Venancio Mondlane claimed that the election was stolen from him and, before the court's verdict, had vowed to call "a popular uprising" if the Constitutional Council approved Chapo's victory.

+Mondlane's supporters again took to the streets in the capital of the southern African nation, Maputo, burning tires and blocking roads.

 mf/sms (Reuters, AFP)